 There is a new entry procedure for the Bachelor of Science (Honours) degree.
 Students now have the option to choose either a common entry option at CAO stage and choose a specialist area after Year 1 or can choose a specialist area at CAO stage.

-This four-year honours degree programme equips students with a broad skill-base ensuring graduates will have a wide range of career options.
-The first year of this programme provides students with a foundation in science and subjects are common for all students.
-After Year 1, students separate in to their chosen specialist area from a choice of three areas:
+This course equips students with a broad skill-base ensuring graduates will have a wide range of career options.
+The first year of this course provides students with a foundation in science and subjects are common for all students.
+After Year 1 students separate in to their chosen specialist area from a choice of three areas:

 - Biosciences with Biopharmaceuticals

 - Brewing & Distilling